qaalabs/DE5M4/docs/day2/cloud/guidelines.md

    Have participants begin documenting their architecture designs using the template:
    - Focus on 2-3 key sections only (given time constraints)
-   - Emphasize clear communication of design decisions
+   - Emphasise clear communication of design decisions
    - Include rationale for architectural choices

 3. **Peer Review**